England v West Indies: Jonny Bairstow makes century in Old Trafford win

 |Scorecard

-Jonny Bairstow hit his maiden century as England outclassed West Indies to win the first one-day international at Old Trafford by seven wickets.
+Jonny Bairstow hit his maiden one-day international century as England swept West Indies aside to win the first ODI at Old Trafford by seven wickets.

 Bairstow, opening the batting, made 100 not out to lead England to their target of 205 with more than 11 overs left.